microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 Duration: 60 minutes

-In this exercise, you will use Keras to construct and train a simple deep neural network classification model that will classify claim text as belonging to a home insurance claim or an automobile claim.
-You will then deploy this trained model as a web service.
+In this exercise, you will use Keras to construct and train a DNN called the Long Short-Term Memory (LSTM) recurrent neural network.
+LSTM is shown to work well for text classification problems, especially when used in conjunction with word embedding such as GloVe for word vectorization.
+In this notebook you will also learn how GloVe word embeddings perform on word analogy tasks.

 ### Task 1: Create a simple Keras based model